Mike-Gough/mike-gough.github.io/_posts/2019-05-28-containerising-mule-esb-applications.markdown

 This will cause Maven to create a ```target``` folder and package the application into a jar file inside of it.
 We will be using this jar file inside of our Docker image.

 ## Creating a Docker image for the Mule application
-To begin with, we will need to create file called ```Dockerfile``` in our working directory.
+To begin with, we will need to create a new file called ```Dockerfile``` in our working directory.
 A Dockerfile has a file format that contains instructions and arguments, which define the contents and startup behaviour of the Docker container.
 To containerise the example Mule application, our Dockerfile will need to have the following contents for a community edition application:
 ```
 # The first instruction in a Dockerfile must be FROM, which selects a base image.
 We are using the image I published from a previous post about containerising the Mule ESB.
 Change this line to your own repository if you have created your own image.
 FROM mikeyryan/mule:4.2.0-ce